Constructions of torsion-free countable, amenable, weakly mixing groups: Introduction

 This is done in two ways.
-First, we follow the ideas of B.Neumann \cite{Ne49}, B. Neumann and H. Neumann \cite{NN59}, later developed by P. Hall \cite{H74} and other researchers.
-This leads, for instance, to the example of a countable orderable (and hence torsion-free) locally solvable (and hence amenable) WM group (Corollary \ref{coro1}).
-Additional tools allow to construct simple groups that answer Question \ref{q1}.
+First, we follow ideas of B. H. Neumann and H.\ Neumann \cite{Ne49, NN59}, later developed by P.\ Hall \cite{Ha74} and other researchers.
+This leads, see Corollary \ref{coro3.2}, to an example of a countable WM group which is orderable (and hence torsion-free) and locally solvable (and hence amenable).
+Additional tools allow us to construct simple groups that answer Question \ref{q1}.

-As an alternative, we use groups of the type $F'/N'$ ($N'=[N,N]$ is the commutator of $N$), where $F$ is a free group and $N<F$ is a normal subgroup.
-Groups of the type $F/N'$ and more generally of type $F/\V(N)$ (where $\V(N)$ is some verbal subgroup of $N$) and their subgroups were studied intensively in the 60s of the last century by many researchers (from \cite{M39} to \cite{Sh65} and much more) mostly with the purpose of study varieties of groups (\cite{N67}).
-They also play a role the in study of orderable groups, as it can be seen from \cite{KK74} and the literature cited there.
-We show that groups of the type $F'/N'$ lead to examples of WM groups under the condition that $F/N$ is an amenable WM group.
+As an alternative, we use groups of type $F'/N'$, where $F$ is a free group, $N$ a normal subgroup of $F$, and $N'$ the commutator subgroup of $N$.
+Groups of type $F/N'$, and more generally of type $F/\V(N)$ where $\V(N)$ is some verbal subgroup of $N$, and their subgroups, were studied intensively in the '60s of the last century by many researchers (from \cite{M39} to \cite{Sh65} and much more) mostly with the purpose of studying varieties of groups (see \cite{N67}).
+They also play a role in the study of orderable groups, as can be seen from \cite{KK74} and the literature cited there.
+We show that groups of type $F'/N'$ lead to examples of WM groups under the condition that $F/N$ is an amenable WM group.

 The principal difference between these two constructions is the following.
-The first constructions is an embedding construction.
-It is quite flexible for embedding of any countable locally solvable or amenable, or elementary amenable, or sub-exponentially amenable, or torsion free, or locally indicable, or orderable, or right orderable group in a countable group of the same type but with additional properties.
-On the contrary the subgroups of the groups given by the second construction are rather special.
-They can be regarded as generalizations of torsion-free crystallographic groups (see Proposition \ref{cr}), in particular, any non-free subgroup $H$ of the group $F/N'$ has a nontrivial free abelian normal subgroup, and moreover, $H$ must have non-trivial intersection with $N/N'$ (see Proposition \ref{nf}).
+The first one is an embedding construction, that is flexible enough to embed groups with any combination of the properties in the list below into groups with the same properties and extra ones.

+In contrast, subgroups of groups given by the second construction are rather special: they can be regarded as generalizations of torsion-free crystallographic groups (see Proposition \ref{cr}).
+In particular, every non-free subgroup $H$ of the group $F/N'$ has a nontrivial free abelian normal subgroup; moreover, $H$ must have non-trivial intersection with $N/N'$ (see Proposition \ref{nf}).